How Long Does a Dried Fruit Garland Last? (With My Dried Apple Garland Tutorial)

 Content may contain affiliate links.
 When you shop the links, we receive a small commission at no cost to you.
 Thanks for supporting my small business.

-Start with quality ingredients
+Start with quality dried fruit

 Avoid direct heat and sunlight